philou/philou.github.com/_posts/2020-01-31-the-story-about-how-we-do-agile-technical-coaching.markdown

 My first try was a light version of the full-time embedding.
 I would

 *   pair for 2 days per week
-*   animate coding dojo per sprint
+*   facilitate coding dojo per sprint
-*   help the scrum master with the ceremonies
+*   help the Scrum master with the Scrum events

-Ceremonies got better, and I could sometimes spot useful things during pairing sessions.
+Scrum events got better, and I could sometimes spot useful things during pairing sessions.
 Unfortunately, people did not yet see the benefits of katas, and I could only pair with 1 person at a time.
 As a result, the progress remained very slow, and the team's feedback was average.

 I had to find another way.

 ### v0.2, katas and mobs

-I decided to spend less time on ceremonies and to trade pairing for mobbing.
+I decided to spend less time on Scrum events and to trade pairing for mobbing.
 We were doing 2 sessions of 2 hours of mob per week.

 > 💡 Katas + Mobs is a time efficient agile technical coaching scheme

-I continued to do one 2-hours kata per sprint.
+I continued to do one 2-hour kata per sprint.
 As the team was struggling with legacy code, we focused on [refactoring katas]({{site.url}}/a-coding-dojo-exercises-plan-towards-refactoring-legacy-code/).

 ![A drawing of Deadpool performing an extract-member refactoring on a legacy code character.
 We used Agile Technical Coaching as a way to practice refactoring techniques.]({{site.url}}/imgs/2020-01-31-the-story-about-how-we-do-agile-technical-coaching/deadpool-extract-member.jpg)